In this article we cover:

 What is life insurance?

-The purpose of life insurance is to provide you and your family with financial security if you were to pass away, become terminally ill, or in some cases if you become unable to work.
-Depending on your policy, life insurance can pay a benefit in events such as your death, disability or upon being diagnosed with a specified illness.
+The purpose of life insurance is to provide you and your family or loved ones with financial security if you were to pass away, become terminally ill, or in some cases become unable to work.
+Depending on your policy, life insurance can pay a benefit in events such as your death, disability or upon your being diagnosed with a specified illness.

 Life insurance includes multiple different types of cover, which can be bought separately or bundled into one policy.
-You may require one or more of these types of cover, depending on your circumstances:
+These include term life insurance, trauma insurance cover, total and permanent disability (TPD) cover, and income protection insurance.
+You may require one or more of these types of cover, depending on your circumstances.
+Each type of cover can provide certain benefit payments to help you and your family or loved ones after different types of life events, such as death, critical illness, disability, or serious injury.

 If you’re comparing life insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old non-smoking male working in a professional occupation.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the provider’s website.
 Use Canstar’s life insurance comparison selector to view a wider range of policies.

-TPD cover pays you a lump sum if you become totally and permanently disabled.
-This could help cover the costs of rehabilitation, debt repayments and the future cost of living.
+Total and permanent disability (TPD) cover pays you a lump sum if you become totally and permanently disabled.
+This could help you partially or fully cover your costs of rehabilitation and support you financially with making debt repayments.
+It may also help subsidise your future costs of living.

 Income protection insurance pays you a benefit if you are unable to work for a certain period of time because of illness or injury.
 This is generally paid monthly, but can be paid as a lump sum in certain circumstances.

 Policies will insure you for a set percentage of your current regular income (commonly up to 75% of your gross salary) for up to a certain duration known as the benefit period.
-In the event of a successful claim, you may need to wait for your income protection insurance to“kick in” after a certain waiting period specified in the policy, for example 30 days.
+In the event of a successful claim, you may need to wait for your income protection insurance to ‘kick in’ after a certain waiting period specified in the policy, such as 30 days.
 After the waiting period, the policy should pay you the agreed amount until you are able to return to work, or for the agreed period of time (which is generally a certain number of years or until you reach a certain age) – whichever is sooner.

 How much life insurance do I need?